scalacenter/scalafix/CONTRIBUTING.md

 We use scalafix to apply some rules that are configured in .scalafix.conf.
 Make sure to run `sbt scalafixAll` to apply those rules.

-Be sure to run `scalafmt` (available in the root folder) to ensure code formatting. `./scalafmt --diff` formats only the files that have changed from the master branch.
+Be sure to run `scalafmt` (available in the `bin` folder) to ensure code formatting. `./bin/scalafmt --diff` formats only the files that have changed from the master branch.
 You can read more about it at http://scalafmt.org

 ## Documentation